IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 problems with the change in the design phase, preventing misunderstandings and frustrations later on in the process.

-We maintain a [changelog](docs/interface-CHANGELOG.md) for downstream consumers of Consensus (eg the networking layer, the node, or the wallet).
-See this file for instructions on how to maintain it and process it when looking for information about changes.
-Not all pull request need changelog entries.
-It is up to the judgment of the contributor to determine this.
-The heuristic here is to update the changelog if a downstream consumer would find it useful.
+We maintain a changelog.
+See [our release process](docs/ReleaseProcess.md) for information on how to update it.
+For now the changelogs are in the same repository as the source-code, namely [`ouroboros-network`][ouroboros-network-repo].

 When creating a pull-request (PR), it is **crucial** that the PR: